onpage-dev/laravel-plugin/README.md

 ## Restore a previous snapshot
+Each time you import data, the snapshot is saved locally in your Laravel project.
+If you want to restore a previous snapshot execute the rollback command and digit the number associated at the snapshot choosen.

 ```bash
 $ php artisan onpage:rollback
 ```

 ## Querying data
 Because the plugin does not actually generate tables and columns corresponding for your data, you will have to use the `whereField` function instead of the `where` clause, which works in the same manner.